Morgantown, West Virginia Blasting Injuries Lawyer

 The Law Firm You Can Trust

 Blasting involves extreme forces capable of causing catastrophic personal injuries and death, as well as overwhelming damage to your home and property.
 If you have suffered devastation as a result of a blasting accident, contact Angotti & Straface Attorneys at Law L.C. in Morgantown, WV, immediately.
-Our law firm has over 66 years of combined experience securing justice for our clients and a remarkable track record of successful litigation against at fault parties.
+Our law firm secures justice for our clients and a remarkable track record of successful litigation against at fault parties.
 We offer the expert legal representation required to prepare a winning case for you.
+Our trusted personal injury law firm serves all of West Virginia.

 - Road Construction